 a.
 Increase civil penalties for failure to recall a defective vehicle or part or withholding information from the agency.
 Now the maximum penalty is $925,000, hardly a deterrent for multinational corporations.
 The penalty for each violation should be increased from $1,000 to $10,000 (as at the Environmental Protection Agency); the violation for withholding documents should be per day rather than per document as it is now (no matter how long it is withheld).
 There should be no maximum penalty.

 b.
-As in the Food and Drug Administration and the Environmental Protection Agency laws, there should be criminal penalties for knowing and willful refusal to recall a defective vehicle or part or for withholding information that results in deaths and injuries.
-Chairman John Moss, after reviewing the Firestone 500 debacle, recommended criminal penalties be added to the NHTSA statute.
+As in the Food and Drug Administration and the Environmental Protection Agency laws, there should be criminal penalties for reckless endangerment and knowing and willful refusal to recall a defective vehicle or part or for withholding information that results in deaths and injuries.
+Chairman John Moss, after reviewing the Firestone 500 debacle in 1978, recommended criminal penalties be added to the NHTSA statute.

 c.
 As recommended by NHTSA s proposed bill, a company should be required by law to test its products before self-certifying for compliance with the agency s standards.
 Such testing is not now required by law.

 f.
-NHTSA s budget needs to be larger, particularly for enforcement.
-Ninety-four percent of transportation deaths occur on the highway, yet NHTSA has only a tiny percentage of the Transportation budget.
-Although it has been increased in recent years, and I thank this Subcommittee for that, it is still 30 percent below, in real dollars, what it was when I left the agency at the beginning of 1981.
+NHTSA s budget needs to be larger, much larger, particularly for enforcement.
+Ninety-four percent of transportation deaths occur on the highway, yet NHTSA has only a tiny percentage of the transportation budget.
+Although it has been increased in recent years, and I thank the Appropriations Committees for that, it is still 30 percent below, in real dollars, what it was when I left the agency at the beginning of 1981.
 Its enforcement budget is about one-half of the 1980 budget.
 It has fewer than 20 engineer/investigators working on vehicle safety defects for the entire country.
 The Congress should add at least $20 million to the agency s 2001 budget for additional staff and capacity.
 Look at it this way: We spend hundreds of billions of dollars for defense, but more members of the military are killed and injured in motor vehicle crashes than in military duty.
 The members of the 106th Congress should not be able to go home for election and tell the voters they have acted to prevent another future catastrophe without sending legislation to the President for signature.

 3. The Firestone/Ford recall should be expanded to cover all ATX, ATX II and Wilderness tires to protect the public from this catastrophic defect, and all data and information should be made public to restore public trust.

-Much of the data on which Ford based its analysis of Firestone claims data is still not public and subject to outside scrutiny (such as how many tires were made at each plant and when -- an important factor since the defect appears to emerge after two to four years of use), and it is based on information through April 2000.
+Much of the data on which Ford based its analysis of Firestone claims data is still not public or subject to outside scrutiny (such as how many tires were made at each plant and when — an important factor since the defect appears to emerge after two to four years of use), and it is based on information only through April 2000.
 None of the recent information that has been pouring into the companies and NHTSA as the public is getting informed about the problem is included.
-It also covers only claims data -- claims for compensation for injury or property damage.
+It also covers only claims data — claims for compensation for injury or property damage.
 It does not cover warranty claims or adjustment data for tire failures.
-It also does not cover any information known to Ford (although there will be duplication between Ford and Firestone data) such as tire test data, including at 26 psi.
+It does not cover any information known to Ford (although there will be duplication between Ford and Firestone data) such as tire test data, including at 26 psi.
 It also does not cover new information now known by NHTSA about claims.

-NHTSA last week analyzed data (complaints, lawsuits, injuries, including information submitted to date from Ford and Firestone) and determined that the recall should be enlarged to cover another 1.4 million tires.
+On September 1, after analyzing recent data (complaints, lawsuits, injuries, including information submitted to date from Ford and Firestone), NHTSA determined that the recall should be enlarged to cover another 1.4 million tires.
 NHTSA said it is still investigating to determine if the recall should be enlarged further.
 It issued a consumer advisory because Firestone refused to enlarge the recall, an indication of Firestone s attitude toward a safety defect that gives the consumer no warning and can result in death and severe injury when the vehicle is operated normally.
-This same attitude was evident in Firestone s offer made on August l6 in public newspaper ads that it would reimburse owners who bought other tires, but the offer ended on August l6.
+This same attitude was evident in Firestone s offer made on August l6 in public newspaper ads that it would reimburse owners who bought other tires, but the offer also ended on August l6!
 Had it not been for a temporary restraining order issued by a federal judge in Louisville preventing the company from discontinuing the one-day offer, Firestone might have faced a massive consumer revolt, picket lines, more consumer lawsuits and more disputes with its largest customer, Ford Motor Company, which is pressing to get the tires replaced quickly with tires from other manufacturers as well as Firestone.

 There are other indications that the companies should expand the recall.
-An analysis released last Friday of about 90 lawsuits or claims about to be filed showed that 37 percent covered non-recalled tires.
+An analysis released September 1 of about 90 filed lawsuits or claims about to be filed showed that 37 percent covered non-recalled tires.
 In several of the foreign recalls, l6-inch tires were included (but are not recalled in the U.S.).

 There are a number of documents and data that are still secret.
 This undermines public scrutiny of the scope of the August recall, and many of the documents are missing information or poorly formatted and so hard to read they look like first drafts.
 Secrecy is found in submissions by the companies to NHTSA, in documents not yet submitted, or gag orders in lawsuits that should be made public.
 The agency rarely uses its subpoena power authority but could do so to secure these protected documents.
-This may be painful for the companies, but it is essential given the broad public debate about this defect and the need for the companies to regain public trust.
+This may be painful for the companies, but it is essential given the broad public debate about this safety defect and the need for the companies to regain public trust.
 This information will probably leak out over time anyway, so it makes sense to release it now.

 4. NHTSA failed to discover this defect because it lacks a proactive program to discover safety defects.

 a.
-NHTSA was caught flatfooted because it rarely pushes companies to obey the law.
-The Department allowed GM to resist recalling its 5 million defectively designed pickup trucks with side-saddle gas tanks that explode in side-impact crashes (approximately 800 people have died because of fire in crashes with these vehicles, according to NHTSA s Fatal Accident Reporting System).
+NHTSA was caught flatfooted in this case because it rarely pushes companies to obey the law.
+The Department allowed GM to resist recalling its five million defectively designed 1973-1987 pickup trucks with side-saddle gas tanks that explode in side-impact crashes (approximately 800 people have died because of fire in crashes with these vehicles, according to NHTSA s Fatal Accident Reporting System).
 It allowed Ford to resist recalling its vehicles equipped with ignition modules that frequently failed, causing vehicles to stall.
-It allowed Chrysler to label its correction of its minivans with defective rear-door latches that pop open in rear crashes, (throwing occupants outside), a "service campaign" and not a safety recall.
+It allowed Chrysler to label its correction of its minivans with defective rear-door latches that pop open in rear crashes (throwing occupants outside) a “service campaign” and not a safety recall.
 I don t think its subpoena power has been exercised in 20 years, and it rarely imposes penalties when it learns companies have slithered around its request to produce documents, which unfortunately happens with some frequency.

-The auto manufacturers have rolled the dice in this coverup and usually win.
+Auto manufacturers roll the dice in attempts to avoid mandatory recalls and usually win.
 This time their coverup was revealed by an enterprising investigative reporter at KHOU in Houston on February 7 and 10.
-This time they are the losers as the media spotlight forces the story of the sorry state of manufacturer compliance with the law and safety defect enforcement into the public consciousness.
+This time they are the losers as the media spotlight forces the story of the sorry state of safety defect enforcement and manufacturer compliance with the law into the public consciousness.

 b.
-NHTSA also has no early warning system in place and has not been proactive in requiring manufacturer warnings or in using sources of information that are on the pulse-beat of current information about vehicle performance.
+NHTSA also has no early warning system in place and has not been proactive in requiring manufacturer warnings or in using sources of information that are on the pulse-beat of current real world information about vehicle performance.
 They can and should routinely get information from: auto repair facilities; fleet owners, including national, state and local fleets; lawyers representing deceased and injured family members who find out about defects through discovery and cross examination of manufacturers; insurance company data; and also from the companies themselves, as they are the first to receive consumer complaints and dealer concerns.
 The auto companies also know, as in this case, the design decisions they have made that could compromise safety.

-In this case, State Farm Insurance Co., the nation s largest insurer, sent an E-mail and called NHTSA in 1998 about 21 cases of Firestone tire tread separations, but the agency ignored it.
-Another 30 cases were sent in 1999, and the agency ignored them as well.
+In this case, State Farm Insurance Co., the nation s largest insurer, sent an e-mail and called NHTSA in 1998 about 21 cases of Firestone tire tread separations, but the agency ignored it.
+The press reports that another 30 cases were discussed with the agency in 1999, and the agency ignored them as well.
 Finally, on April 25, 2000, in response to a NHTSA request, 70 reports covering 1996 through April 2000 were sent.
 How could this happen?
 How often does the agency check complaints dutifully filed by consumers through its hotline and in letters to spot trends?
-They are all on a computer list by make, model, and alleged defect.
-Even if this happens routinely, it s not enough -- as this case illustrates, because most consumers don t bother contacting government agencies.
+They are all on a computer list by make, model and alleged defect.
+Even if this happens routinely, it s not enough — because, as this case illustrates, most consumers don t bother contacting government agencies.

-The agency should require, as does EPA, that a company notify the agency if it gets 25 complaints about the same alleged defect, and require, as does CPSC, that the company notify the agency if three or more lawsuits alleging the same safety defect are filed.
+The agency should require, as does EPA, that a company notify the agency if it gets 25 complaints about the same alleged defect, and require, as does the Consumer Product Safety Commission, that the company notify the agency if three or more lawsuits alleging the same safety defect are filed.

-The agency has also used a highly inappropriate system for evaluating whether a safety defect exists, looking at statistical data which are rarely adequate.
+The agency has also used a highly inappropriate system for evaluating whether a safety defect exists — looking at statistical data which are rarely adequate.
 If it cannot establish a statistical basis, the agency does not find a defect.
 Crash statistics are totally inadequate to justify such an approach.
 Yet, the Administrator admitted in testimony last week that NHTSA did something similar in this case — comparing 46 complaint problems to 40 million tires manufactured — and didn t act.
 But with a catastrophic, deadly failure, this is completely inappropriate.
 And the agency never did the simple analysis published on Friday, September 8, in the New York Times showing that fatal crashes in 1995-1998 Ford Explorers are “nearly three times as likely to be tire related as fatalities involving other sport utilities or cars.”
-The courts have held in a number of cases that if a safety element of the vehicle fails and can kill or injure, there is a failure of safety performance sufficient to find a defect, and there is no need to find dead bodies on the highway first.
+The courts have held in a number of cases that if a safety element of the vehicle fails and can result in death or injury, there is a failure of safety performance sufficient to find a defect, and there is no need to look for dead bodies on the highway first.